Our research is editorially independent but we may earn a commission for purchases made through our links.

 Located in eastern Oregon, Baker City is home to a charming historic district that includes the Geiser Grand Hotel, with its interesting history coming to life through a number of fascinating attractions, like the National Historic Oregon Trail Interpretive Center.
 Simply standing at its unique Oregon location offers a fabulous glimpse of one of the milestones along the Oregon Trail.
 Inside are life-size dioramas from scenes that took place during that time to provide an in-depth look at the hardships those early pioneers faced.
 Visitors can also take a ride on a narrow-gauge steam train, visit the Baker Heritage Museum and enjoy a drink in the historic hotel’s 1889 Saloon.
 Even if you don’t plan to spend the night at the Geiser Grand Hotel, just popping in to view the stained-glass skylight, crystal chandeliers, and mahogany woodwork are worth the time.

 Peter Iredale is one of the most accessible shipwrecks on the west coast.
 Although it’s been over 100 years since it ran ashore, its remains are still visible on the Northern Oregon coat in Fort Stevens State Park.
 It was abandoned on the Clatsop Spit about four miles south of the Columbia River channel, and because no one was able to remove it, it remained and has been slowly deteriorating ever since.
-In addition to the wreck, visitors can enjoy swimming in freshwater lakes, hiking, biking, beach combing, wildlife viewing and exploring a military fort.
+In addition to the wreck, visitors can enjoy swimming in freshwater lakes, hiking, biking, beachcombing, wildlife viewing, and exploring a military fort.

 Tillamook County is officially known as the “Land of Cheese, Trees, and Ocean Breeze.”
 The cheese part of that equation came about as it’s home to the world-famous Tillamook Creamery, which not only makes some of the best cheese on the planet but all types of other dairy products like yogurt as well as 30+ flavors of fresh ice cream.
 The factory is open to the public for tours as well as tastings, and also has an onsite gift shop.
 The town of Tillamook also hosts an impressive collection at its air museum and the largest colony of puffins in the state, along with a number of breweries, seafood shacks, fine restaurants and miles of hiking trails.

 The Sea Lion Caves are located just north of Florence along the coast and are considered to be one of the most reliable, and one of the largest places to see these adorable sea mammals.
-The privately owned wildlife preserve and bird sanctuary protects the sea lions that are free to come and go as they please.
+The privately-owned wildlife preserve and bird sanctuary protect the sea lions that are free to come and go as they please.
 In the winter, hundreds hole up in the cave, and in the spring, which is breeding and birthing time, they move into the rookery areas, which are the rock ledges right out front of the cave, where they remain throughout the summer.
 There are some periods when there may be no seals at all, usually between late autumn and early winter.